 The longer you stay working the more you are likely to save more for retirement.
 However, you can also start saving for retirement earlier to reduce the number of years you have to work to achieve a desired post-retirement income.

 Starting to invest earlier in retirement allows one to ride out the volatility of the market easier when it comes to investments.
 For example, expecting a 10% return from the stock market over 8 years could be much riskier than expecting the same return over a 20 years period.

 Starting to save earlier also allows one to enhance their retirement nest egg with ease without having to strain current living standards.

 Estimate Monthly Expenses

 To be able to save for retirement one should not spend more than they earn.
-One way of ensuring enough money is set aside for retirement is spending a maximum of 70% on expenditure.
+One way of ensuring enough money is set aside for retirement is by spending a maximum of 70% on expenditure.

 Use a Retirement Calculator

 Central Provident Fund provides an interactive tool that you can use to determine whether your retirement goal is achievable.
-The calculator is designed to determine the amount of savings one may need based on desired retirement age and retirement lifestyle
+The calculator is designed to determine the amount of savings one may need based on the desired retirement age and retirement lifestyle

 Bolster Retirement Savings with CPF